 Suva has a number of parks and a few gardens.Albert Park, in the City centre, is famous as the stage for many national-historical events such as the Independence of Fiji, the landing byKingsford Smith on the Southern Cross and many parades and carnivals.
 Sukuna Park, also in the CBD is a popular recreational park and has many performances and events on a weekly basis.Thurston Gardens (named forGovernor of FijiJohn Bates Thurston) is the city's main botanical garden and the location of the Fiji Museum.
 Queen Elizabeth Drive is popular as a scenic walk along Suva's foreshore.
 Many city residents go to theColo-i-Suva Forest Reserve, a short drive from the city centre, to swim under thewaterfalls.

-Suva, owing to its multi-cultural demographics, offers a variety of global cuisine throughout the city.
-Particularly popular cuisines areFijian,Indian,Chinese, American and foods from other cultural and ethnic backgrounds.
+Owing to its multicultural demographics, Suva offers a variety of global cuisine.
+Particularly popular areFijian,Indian,Chinese, American, and foods from other cultural and ethnic backgrounds.
 Fijians of Indian descent have influenced Fiji's cuisine, in the process creating the uniquely Fiji Indian curry.
-Indentured labourers brought with them spices, chilies, and other herbs and vegetables, which now are part of the Fijian palate and cuisine.
+Indentured labourers brought with them spices, chilies, and other herbs and vegetables that are now part of the Fijian palate and cuisine.

-Suva plays host to many regional and national sporting events, most notably at theHFC Bank Stadium.
-A special highlight is the Coca-Cola Games, the largest secondary school athletics meet in the world.
-TheCapital City is represented in major sporting events by its respectiverugby,netball and football teams.
+Suva hosts many regional and national sporting events, most notably at theHFC Bank Stadium.
+A special highlight is the Coca-Cola Games, the world's largest secondary school athletics meet.
+TheCapital City is represented in major sporting events by itsrugby,netball, and football teams.

-Suva was the host of the firstPacific Games, in 1963.
-Forty years later in2003 the Games returned to Fiji's capital, with a full program of 32 sports introduced for the first time.
+Suva hosted the firstPacific Games in 1963.
+In2003 the Games returned to Suva with a full program of 32 sports introduced for the first time.
 Suva held the games for the second time in 1979.
-Having hosted the event three times, Suva has held the Pacific Games more often than any other city.
+Suva has hosted the Pacific Games more often than any other city.

 Headquartered in Suva are the Fiji's three main national television stations:Fiji One,FBC TV andMAI TV, alongside the Fiji Ministry of Information, the producer of government programming, national news, and current affairs bulletins.
 Fiji One produces and airs its evening 'National News' bulletin from its studios in Gladstone Road in Central; FBC TV airs its 'FBC News' bulletin from its studios, also on Gladstone Road.Sky Pacific andPacific Broadcasting Services Fiji are the two pay satellite television company headquartered in Suva.